Hi, I’m Nathan

 Holy Bible

-I was the sole engineer (had lots of help from the rest of my team) for this project, and it was built from scratch.
-It was my first project where I got to develop the app’s architecture, handle the ownership process of connecting it to App Store Connect as well as publishing it onto the App Store.
-I also learned to monitor data like crash rates and other performance metrics.
+This was my first solo project where I developed the app’s architecture, handled the ownership process of connecting it to App Store Connect, and published it to the App Store.
+I learned to monitor data like crash rates and other performance metrics frequently to ensure stability as well.

 This app was designed with a Data Transfer Object architecture combined with the Model-View-ViewModel style.
 It was build with 100% SwiftUI views, and fetches data from multiple API endpoints as well as an open-source database for all of its text and audio content.
 It also uses Core Data for saving the current reading place and version, favorite verses, saved bookmarks, audio progress, plan progress, reading theme settings, and more.